Ilcin/Palmuria/README.md

 An inventory helps the player keep track of their collected items and use it on different interactables throughout the Scene.

 ## Issues
-Currently, there are Assembly problems due to a never Unity version
+Currently, there is a persistentscene error due to updating packages

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)